lucasfcosta/blog/_posts/2022-09-15-deadlines.md

 ## If not deadlines, then what?

-To operate without deadlines, teams must adopt preemption points and be mindful of their queueing discipline.
+To operate without deadlines, teams must adopt preemption points and be mindful of their queueing disciplines.

 The former helps teams create short and synchronous actionable feedback so they can correct course earlier.
 The latter allows the team to deliver the most valuable pieces of work early and with lower costs.